cannatag/ldap3/docs/manual/source/mocking.rst

 Mocking
 #######

-You can easily mock ldap3 in your project using the MockSyncStrategy or the MockAsyncStrategy.
+You can mock ldap3 in your project using the MockSyncStrategy or the MockAsyncStrategy.
 Both of these strategies are based on the MockBaseStreategy that emulates a simple LDAP server and can be used to test the LDAP functionalities in your project.
 If you need you can even speficy a specific kind of LDAP server to emulate and MockBaseStrategy will provide a suitable schema and the relevant DSA info.

-To populate the DIT (the Directory Information Tree, the hierarchical database that contains the LDAP data) you can provide data from an actual LDAP server via a JSON import file or you can create at runtime only the entries needed for your test suite.
+To populate the DIT (the Directory Information Tree, the hierarchical database that contains the LDAP data) you can provide data from an actual LDAP server via a JSON data file or you can create at runtime only the entries needed for your test suite.

 Anyway you must provide users and passwords needed by the test.